Vulcalien/LuaG-Console-doc/Shell-and-Commands.md

-# LuaG Console - Lua Script - 0.6.0
+# LuaG Console - Shell and Commands - 0.6.0

 LuaG uses an integrated shell to make everything: run the game, open the editor, setup blank game files etc...
 The shell works with `commands` and their `arguments`.